Xavier577/nipro/readMe.md

 Then you should have the web-app all well and running :) .

-And if you don't have pipenv installed you can just install all the packages in the Pipfile and it should work just fine.
+And if you don't have pipenv installed you can just install all the packages in the Pipfile or if you have them installed (by chance)  it should work just fine. :)

 # App status